WorkOfStan/backyard/README.md

 If you abhor using composer, you can download the package in its entirety.
 The [Releases](https://github.com/WorkOfStan/backyard/releases) page lists all stable versions.
 Download any file with the name `backyard/archive/[TAG].zip` for a package including this library and its dependencies.

-Uncompress the zip file you download, and include the autoloader in your project:
+Uncompress the ZIP file you download, and include the autoloader in your project:

 ```php
 require_once '/path/to/backyard/vendor/autoload.php';